 I feel like I constantly need to be achieving something.
 Instead of allowing my accomplishments to sink in, I seem to be elated for a split second, and then run after another goal to conquer.

 This also seems to apply to body image.
-Although my body image was very good during quarantine, recently a couple of my friends came over for my birthday.
+A couple of my friends recently came over for my birthday.
 I absolutely loved having them and enjoyed every second of it; but afterwards, looking at the pictures my mom took, I felt bad.
 Not seeing my peers prevented me from comparing myself—so when I finally did see them, I became more prone to this comparison.
-Looking at myself in the camera, I began to nitpick every detail.
-The problem was, my family and friends didn’t see it this way at all.
+Looking at myself in the camera, I began to nitpick details.
+The problem was, my family and friends didn’t see it in this way at all.
 Their positive messages only confused me more; why were my close ones lying to me?
-The conflict between my self-image and that which external factors were telling me contrasted to an absurd degree.
+The conflict between my self-image and what external factors were telling me contrasted.
 It made me angry at myself… for being angry at myself.

 This disparity of my reality is what frustrates me.
 How can I go from one viewpoint to another so easily?
 Which one is the truth?
 Is there such a thing as reality, if everyone—including your own self—has these disparate mindsets?